How to Cold Call: The Complete Guide for Sales Reps

 Best Times to Call

 Timing matters.
-According to industry research:
+Per industry research:

 - Best times: 10-11 AM and 4-5 PM (prospect's local time)